Multifractal analysis of superprocesses with stable branching in dimension one: Introduction, main results and discussion

-For $\,0<\alpha\leq2$\thinspace\ and $\,1+\beta\in(1,2],$\thinspace\ the so-called $(\alpha,d,\beta)$\emph{-superprocess}\/ $X=\{X_{t}:\,t\geq 0\}$\thinspace\ in $\mathsf{R}^{d}$ is a finite measure-valued process related to the log-Laplace equation
+For $0<\alpha\leq2$ and $1+\beta\in(1,2]$, the so-called $(\alpha,d,\beta)$-\emph{superprocess} $X=\{X_{t}\dvtx t\geq 0\}$ in $\mathsf{R}^{d}$ is a finite measure-valued process related to the log-Laplace equation

-where $\,a\in\mathsf{R}$\thinspace\ and $\,b>0$\thinspace\ are any fixed constants.
-Its underlying motion is described by the fractional Laplacian $ \Delta _{\alpha}:=-(- \Delta )^{\alpha/2}$\thinspace\ determining a symmetric $\alpha$--stable motion in $\mathsf{R}^{d}$ of index $\,\alpha\in(0,2]$\thinspace\ (Brownian motion corresponds to $\,\alpha=2),$\thinspace\ whereas its continuous-state branching mechanism
+where $ a\in\mathsf{R}$ and $ b>0$ are any fixed constants.
+Its underlying motion is described by the fractional Laplacian $\Delta_{\alpha}:=-(-\Delta)^{\alpha/2}$ determining a symmetric $\alpha$-stable motion in $\mathsf{R}^{d}$ of index $ \alpha\in(0,2]$ (Brownian motion corresponds to $ \alpha=2$), whereas its continuous-state branching mechanism

-belongs to the domain of attraction of a stable law of index $\,1+\beta \in(1,2)$\thinspace\ (the branching mechanism is critical if $\,a=0).$
+belongs to the domain of attraction of a stable law of index $ 1+\beta \in(1,2]$ (the branching mechanism is critical if $a=0$).

+Let $d<\frac{\alpha}{\beta}$.
+Then, for any fixed time $t$, $X_t(dx)$ is a.s. absolutely continuous with respect to the Lebesgue measure (cf. Fleischmann \cite{Fleischmann1988.critical} for $a=0$).

+In the case of $\beta=1$, there is a continuous version of the density of $X_t(dx)$ for all $\alpha>1$; see Konno and Shiga \cite{KonnoShiga1989}.
+A careful examination of their arguments shows that this density is H\"older continuous with any exponent smaller than $(\alpha-1)/2$.

-Let $d<\frac{\alpha}{\beta}\,.$\thinspace \ Then, for any fixed time $t$, $X_t(dx)$\thinspace\ is a.s. absolutely continuous with respect to the Lebesgue measure (cf.\ Fleischmann \cite{Fleischmann1988.critical} for $a=0$).
-Moreover, as it is shown in Fleischmann, Mytnik, and Wachtel \cite[Theorem~1.2(a),(c)]{FMW10}, there is a \emph{dichotomy}\/ for the density function of the measure (in what follows, we just say the ``density of the measure''): There is a continuous version of the density of $X_{t}(dx)$ if $\,d=1$ and $\,\alpha>1+\beta,$\thinspace\ but otherwise the density is unbounded on open sets of positive $X_{t}(\mathrm{d}x)$-measure.
+Now we consider the case $\beta<1$.
+As shown in Fleischmann, Mytnik and Wachtel (\cite{FMW10}, Theorem~1.2(a), (c)), there is a \emph{dichotomy} for the density function of the measure (in what follows, we just say the ``density of the measure''): there is a~continuous version of the density of $X_{t}(dx)$ if $d=1$ and $ \alpha>1+\beta$, but otherwise the density is unbounded on open sets of positive $X_{t}(dx)$-measure.
 Note that the case of $\alpha=2$ had been studied earlier in Mytnik and Perkins \cite{MP03}.
-In the case of continuity, H\"{o}lder regularity properties of the density had been studied in \cite{FMW10}, \cite{FMW11}.
+In the case of continuity, H\"{o}lder regularity properties of the density had been studied in \cite{FMW10,FMW11}.

-From now on, we always assume that $d=1$, $\alpha>1+\beta$, that is, there is a continuous version of the density at fixed time $t$.
+From now on, we always assume that $d=1$, $\beta<1$ and $\alpha>1+\beta$, that is, there is a continuous version of the density at fixed time $t$.
 This density, with a slight abuse of notation, will be also denoted by $X_t(x), x\in \R$.

-Let us first recall the notion of pointwise regularity (see e.g. Jaffard \cite{Jaff99}).
-We say that a function $f$ has regularity of index $\eta>0$ at a point $x\in \R$, if there exists an open neighborhood $U(x)$ of $\,x$, a constant $C>$ and a polynomial $P_x$ of degree at most $\lfloor \eta \rfloor$ such that
+Let us first recall the notion of pointwise regularity (see, e.g., Jaffard \cite{Jaff99}).
+We say that a function $f$ has regularity of index $\eta>0$ at a point $x\in \R$, if there exists an open neighborhood $U(x)$ of $ x$, a constant $C>0$ and a polynomial $P_x$ of degree at most $\lfloor \eta \rfloor$ such that